ankitrijal2054/clipforge/memory-bank/progress.md

 ## Current Status

-**MVP COMPLETE** ✅ - ClipForge is ready for distribution and use.
-All core video editing functionality is implemented and working across all platforms.
+**MVP + Phase 2 COMPLETE** ✅ - ClipForge is ready for distribution and use.
+All core video editing functionality plus Phase 2 features (recording, multi-clip timeline, playback, and export) are implemented and working across all platforms.

 ## Distribution Ready